SAEONData/seacrifog/README.md

 ```

 #### Install dependencies for the client and API (this is also mentioned below)
+NOTE: these projects also need configuration - refer to the documentation below.

 ```sh
 npm --prefix api/ install
 npm --prefix client/ install